ultralist/ultralist-marketing-docs/content/docs/cli/managing_tasks.md

 ---
-title: "Managing tasks"
+title: "Managing todos"
 weight: 3
 description: >
-  Learn how to manage tasks using the Ultralist CLI.
+  Learn how to manage todos using the Ultralist CLI.
 ---

 ## Listing, filtering and grouping todos

-See [Showing tasks](../showing_tasks) for detailed documentation on how to show your list.
+See [Showing todos](../showing_tasks) for detailed documentation on how to show your list.

 ## Adding todos